Skip to main content

 From idea to live workflow in minutes

-AI Workflow Builder drafts the scenario from a plain-English description.
+AI Assistance drafts the scenario from a plain-English description.
 You refine it in the visual builder — no operator vocabulary to learn first.

 AI as a first-class citizen